johnnovak/gridmonger-site/source/annotations.rst

     An automatically incrementing number.
 The background colour can be chosen from four predefined colours.

-    Numbers are assigned in left-to-right then top-to-bottom (normal English reading order).
-Numbering restarts from 1 on each level.
+    Numbers are assigned in left-to-right, top-to-bottom order (normal English reading order).
+Numbering restarts from ``1`` in each level.
 Notes are renumbered automatically whenever a new numbered item is added, or an existing one is deleted.

 ID
-    An identifier of up to two characters in length consisting of English letters or numbers.
+    An identifier of up to two characters in length consisting of English letters and numbers.

 Icon
     An icon chosen from a predefined set of 40 icons.